The Matrix Reloaded: Visual effects

 Following the success of the previous film, the Wachowskis came up with extremely difficult action sequences, such as the Burly Brawl, a scene in which Neo had to fight 100 Agent Smiths.
 To develop technologies for the film, Warner Bros. launched ESC Entertainment.
 The ESC team tried to figure out how to bring the Wachowskis' vision to the screen, but because bullet time required arrays of carefully aligned cameras and months of planning, even for a brief scene featuring two or three actors, a scene like the Burly Brawl seemed almost impossible as envisioned and could take years to composite.
 Eventually, John Gaeta realized that the technology he and his crew had developed for The Matrixs bullet time was no longer sufficient and concluded they needed a virtual camera (in other words, a simulation of a camera).
 Having before used real photographs of buildings as texture for 3D models in The Matrix, the team started digitizing all data, such as scenes, characters' motions, or even the reflectivity of Neo's cassock.

-The reflectivity of objects needs to be captured and simulated adequately and Paul Debevec et al. captured the reflectance of the human face and Borshukov's work was strongly based on the findings of Debevec et al. They developed "Universal Capture", a process which samples and stores facial details and expressions at high resolution, then capture expressions from Reeves and Weaving using dense capture and multi-camera setup (similar to the bullet time rig) photogrammetric capture technique called optical flow.
-The algorithm for Universal Capture was written by George Borshukov, visual effects lead at ESC, who had also created the photo-realistic buildings for the visual effects in The Matrix.
-With this collected wealth of data and the right algorithms, they finally were able to create virtual cinematography in which characters, locations, and events can all be created digitally and viewed through virtual cameras, eliminating the restrictions of real cameras, years of compositing data, and replacing the use of still camera arrays or, in some scenes, cameras altogether.
+The reflectivity of objects needed to be captured and simulated adequately.
+Paul Debevec et al. had developed techniques for capturing the reflectance of the human face, and George Borshukov, visual effects lead at ESC, based his work strongly on their findings.
+Borshukov and the ESC team developed “Universal Capture,” a process that samples and stores facial details and expressions at high resolution.
+They captured expressions from Reeves and Weaving using a dense capture, multi-camera setup (similar to the bullet time rig) that combined photogrammetry and a technique called optical flow.
+The algorithm for Universal Capture was written by Borshukov, who had also created the photo-realistic buildings for the visual effects in The Matrix.
+With this collected wealth of data and the right algorithms, they finally were able to create virtual cinematography in which characters, locations, and events could all be created digitally and viewed through virtual cameras, eliminating the restrictions of real cameras, years of compositing data, and replacing the use of still camera arrays or, in some scenes, cameras altogether.
 The ESC team rendered the final effects using the program Mental Ray.